JoinSports/Documentation/UC/UC2_LoginUser.md

  	Scenario: problem during the registration (server or internal error)
     Given the chosen combination is a correct expression When the login button is clicked
-    Then the feedback shows “Internal server error, please try again later or contact our support team!”
+    Then the feedback shows "Internal server error, please try again later or contact our support team!"
           [a) The User can wait until the issues are fixed
            b) The User can ask to the support team if the problem remains]